clshortfuse/generic-copilot/README.md

 ### Model Configuration

-Models reference providers and automatically inherit their settings.
-You can override any inherited value at the model level.
+Models reference providers and automatically inherit their baseUrl, headers, and use the provider's API key.
+Model parameters and properties must be explicitly defined on each model.

-We now use the grouped configuration format for models (see the "Grouped Structure" section below).
+We use a grouped configuration format for models (see the "Grouped Structure" section below).
 Models should be defined using `model_properties` for internal metadata and `model_parameters` for fields sent to the provider.
-See `examples/provider-first-config.json` and `examples/grouped-config.json` for concrete samples.

-### Grouped Structure

-The extension uses a grouped structure that clearly separates parameters sent to the API (`model_parameters`) from internal metadata (`model_properties`).
-This provides better organization and clarity about what data is sent to the model provider.

-#### Why Use Grouped Structure?

-- **Clear Separation**: Easily see which settings are sent to the API vs. used internally
-- **Better Organization**: Group related settings together
-- **Unknown Keys**: The `model_parameters.extra` field allows unknown keys for provider-specific parameters
+Note: Not all options are exposed in the UI.
+Extra or custom paramaters can be set with the `extra` object.

 #### Grouped Model Schema